microsoft/BotFramework-Composer/docs/howto-sending-messages-draft.md

     - Hey, this is a text with LG
     - Hello, this is a text with LG

-Below is a screenshot that shows the reference of the pre-defined template named **TextWithLG** in the [Messages_Samples](https://github.com/microsoft/BotFramework-Composer/tree/master/SampleBots/Message_Samples/ComposerDialogs):
+Below is a screenshot that shows the reference of the pre-defined template named **TextWithLG** in the [message sample](https://github.com/microsoft/BotFramework-Composer/tree/master/SampleBots/Message_Samples/ComposerDialogs):

 ![text_LG](./media/send_messages/text_LG.png)